Northern California CA Contractor #1117491 OSHA-10 Certified

 Structural Demolition

 Skirting, decks, awnings, and stairs removed.
 Then the unit itself comes down.
-Excavator with grapple attachment tears through the structure while we sort materials on site.
-Metal, wood, and roofing separated.
+Excavator with smooth bucket scrapes debris into a pile, then a grapple attachment crushes it into small pieces for efficient loading.
+No breaker or jackhammer attachments needed for mobile homes.
+Metal, wood, and roofing separated on site.

 06